Rated R for Russian: How to Learn Real Russian with Subtitles

 Where to get your ammo:

 - Go on a treasure hunt through VK.
 If you have an account on ВКонтакте (VKontakte, Russia’s version of Facebook), you can do a video search for English-language movies subtitled for Russian audiences.
-Try searching “фильмы с субтитрами” (films with subtitles), or just browse here.
+Try searching “фильмы с субтитрами” (films with subtitles).

 - Download subtitle files online.
 A quick Google search will lead you to a number of websites where you can download subtitles, often in multiple languages.
 As I mentioned above, though, you have to be careful—some subtitles may be unprofessionally translated.